System Requirements

 Choosing OAuth Providers

+To configure the third-party authentication, you will need to generate a valid OAuth client ID and client secret for the OAuth provider of your choice.
+You will also need to provide a valid callback URL for the OAuth provider.
 For example, if you are using GitHub as your OAuth provider, you will need to generate a valid OAuth client ID and client secret for GitHub.
 You will also need to provide a valid callback URL for GitHub.
-The environment variables for the GitHub OAuth provider will look like something shown below:
+The credentials for the GitHub OAuth provider can be entered during onboarding in the admin dashboard, and will look like the following:CALLBACK_URL

 variable is the URL that is invoked after the authorization is done and it follows the pattern http://localhost:3170/v1/auth/[auth_provider_name]/callback